sal-siddiqui/flask-blog/README.md

 - Users can view all posts available on the platform.
 - Users can create new posts, as well as update or delete posts they have authored.
 - Users can update their account details, including their username, email address, and password.
+- **Ideally, users would receive a token via email with instructions to reset their password.
+However, since I could not get the email service working, I instead flash the reset link directly to the user.**

 ## Usage